JeffreyBull76/CI_project4/README.md

 This design stayed mostly intact throughout the process.
 I did in the end decide to leave the login, signup and logout pages seperate because it felt cleaner in production.
 I left the wireframe as was to show my initial idea of showing them side by side.

+All pages are fully responsive and work well on high res screens and mobiles.

 --------------------------------------------------------

 ### **Final Design**